William (book): The Outlaws Deliver the Goods

 William and the Outlaws demonstrate an admirable disdain for the accumulation of wealth but are completely subservient to the need for social status gained by charitable giving.
-In passing, the Outlaws demonstrate great prescience in advance of the contemporary attitude toward education, that is that it should be pursued solely for pecuniary advantage.
+In passing, the Outlaws demonstrate great prescience in advance of the contemporary attitude toward education, which is that it should be pursued solely for pecuniary advantage.
 While trying to raise charitable funds, with the objective of protecting their social status, the Outlaws turn once again to the retail opportunity afforded by a refreshment stall.
-The Outlaws efforts are in vain as they are they are misled by Hubert Lane and his gang who steal the Outlaws' stock.
+The Outlaws efforts are in vain as they are misled by Hubert Lane and his gang, who steal the Outlaws' stock.

-The Hubert Lane plot leads to the Outlaws entering another neighbours house and being subjected to social snobbery and being mistaken for the recipients of charitable aid themselves.
+The Hubert Lane plot leads to the Outlaws entering another neighbor's house and being subjected to social snobbery and being mistaken for the recipients of charitable aid themselves.

-Fortune ultimately favours the Outlaws when they receive a substantial reward which they unhesitatingly donate to the school fund in order to guarantee their social status.
+Fortune ultimately favors the Outlaws when they receive a substantial reward, which they unhesitatingly donate to the school fund to guarantee their social status.

 Fireworks Strictly Prohibited

-William and the Outlaws reach new pinnacles of amorality as, faced with a parental ban on the purchase of fireworks, they dupe the sister of a retired Colonel Masters into assisting them in the theft of her brothers fireworks.
-Although the Outlaws do not get to benefit directly from the theft they find a transcendent reward in witnessing their parents brought low while hypocritically engaging in a spontaneous party with the fireworks, which they have in turn appropriated from the boys.
+William and the Outlaws reach new pinnacles of amorality as, faced with a parental ban on the purchase of fireworks, they dupe the sister of a retired Colonel Masters into assisting them in the theft of her brother's fireworks.
+Although the Outlaws do not get to benefit directly from the theft, they find a transcendent reward in witnessing their parents brought low while hypocritically engaging in a spontaneous party with the fireworks, which they have in turn appropriated from the boys.

 The Outlaws Fetch the Holly

-The Outlaws commit wilful trespass and William is mistaken for a visitor from space by a perhaps senile professor.
-William tries to avoid the trespass being exposed by conspiring with the professors illness.
+The Outlaws commit wilful trespass, and William is mistaken for a visitor from space by a perhaps senile professor.
+William tries to avoid the trespass being exposed by conspiring with the professor's illness.
 Concurrent with these events is the story of the boys' failure to carry through on a commitment to support the local church by collecting decorative holly.